bumble-tech/live-mosaic/README.md

 Alternatively, we’re happy to post your message or photo for you at the booth, provided you can show proof that your GitHub account belongs to you.

+## :computer: How to launch on desktop

+- Open Edit configurations
+- Click + in the top left corner, choose Gradle
+- Type live-mosaic:desktopApp in the Gradle project field
+- Type run in the input above it
+- Close the window, now you can launch it from where you usually pick the android app

 ## What should I post?